rust-edu/rust-edu.github.io/content/news/campus_tour.md

 Campuses are the breeding ground for tomorrow’s software engineers, innovators, and open-source contributors.
 The Rust Africa Campus Tour was born from the belief that exposure to modern, powerful, and safe programming languages like Rust can unlock new levels of creativity and capability among African students

 ## What Happens on the Tour?
 Each stop on the tour includes a carefully curated mix of interactive workshops, technical talks, live coding sessions, and community building activities.
-Students are introduced to.
 Students are introduced to:
 - The fundamentals of the **Rust** programming language
 - How Rust compares with other languages like **C++**
 - Real-world applications of Rust (web, embedded systems, blockchain, etc.)